John Nance Garner: Legacy

+Contrary to reports of Garner supposedly thinking little of his time as vice president and calling the vice presidency things such as "not worth a bucket of warm spit," it is accepted that his power and influence in Congress proved pivotal in getting New Deal legislation passed.

 Garner State Park, located 30 mi north of Uvalde, bears his name, as does Garner Field just east of Uvalde.
 The women's dormitory at Southwest Texas Junior College in Uvalde bears his wife's name.
 John Garner Middle School, located in San Antonio's North East Independent School District, is also named after him.

 Garner and Schuyler Colfax, vice president under Ulysses S. Grant, are the only two vice presidents to have been Speaker of the House of Representatives prior to becoming vice president.
 As the vice president is also the president of the Senate, Garner and Colfax are the only people to have served as the presiding officer of both houses of Congress.